oslabs-beta/saamsa/README.md

   * Creates Consumers that read data upon button click
   * Created producers that produce massive amounts of data upon button click

-  To use our Demo app, please go to [Saamsa Demo Application] (https://github.com/Saamsa/SaamsaTestingApp)
+  To use our Demo app, all you have to do is :
+  1. Install Docker Desktop
+  2. Go to Docker and use the following docker images[Saamsa Demo Application] (https://github.com/Saamsa/SaamsaTestingApp)
+  3. Run "bash docker compose up -d"
+  This opens up a local Kafka instance at localhost:29092, accessible via Saamsa.
+  The controls for this instance : Topic, consumer, and producer creation, are now available at localhost:3000.

 ## Installation
  To use our [Web Application](www.google.com) / [Desktop Application](wwww.google.com), please follow steps 1 - 6 of Getting started with Saamsa , which can be found above.